Koki Osaki: Early career

 Osaki made his professional debut at J-NETWORK J-KICK 2016～Honor the fighting spirits～2nd with a unanimous decision victory over Idomu Tateshima.
 He amassed a 10-2-1 record, before fighting Satoshi Katashima for the WMC Japan Super Flyweight title at Muay Lok 2018 Challenge.
 Osaki won the title with a fourth-round TKO.

 In his next fight, at J-KICK 2018～4th～, Osaki fought Masanori Matsuzaki for the J-NETWORK Super Flyweight title.
 He won the fight by unanimous decision.

-On May 26, 2019, Osaki fought Koudai Hirayama for the HOOST CUP -53kg title.
+On May 26, 2019, Osaki fought Koudai Hirayama for the HOOST CUP -53 kg title.
 Hirayama won the fight by an extra round majority decision.

 RISE

 Bantamweight

 Osaki faced Jin Mandokoro in his RISE debut at RISE 135 on November 4, 2019.
 He lost the fight by unanimous decision.
 Osaki faced Kazuya Okuwaki, in his second RISE appearance, at RISE 142 on September 4, 2019.
 He won the fight by a first-round knockout, flooring Okuwai with a high kick.

 Osaki faced the third-ranked RISE bantamweight contender Kyosuke at RISE 145 on January 30, 2021.
 He won the fight by a second-round knockout.
 Osaki dropped his opponent with a low kick 30 seconds into the final round of the contest, which left his opponent unable to rise from the canvas.

 Osaki faced Kaito Fukuda for the BOM Bantamweight title at BOM WAVE 04 on April 11, 2021.
 He won the fight by unanimous decision, with two scorecards of 49–48 and one scorecard of 49–47.
 After capturing his third professional championship, Osaki was booked to face Azusa Kaneko in a reserve fight of the 2021 RISE Dead or Alive Tournament, which took place on July 18, 2021.
 He won the fight by unanimous decision, with scores of 30–29, 30–29 and 30–28.

 Osaki was scheduled to face Koudai Hirayama in a tournament reserve match at RISE WORLD SERIES 2021 Yokohama on September 23, 2021.
 The two fought previously on May 26, 2019, with Hirayama winning by an extra round majority decision.
 Osaki was later rescheduled to face Shiro in the tournament semifinals, as a short notice replacement for his brother Kazuki Osaki.
 He was later removed from the tournament, as he had missed weight by 3.2 kg.